dburles/meteor-collection-helpers/README.md

 # Meteor Collection Helpers

-Collection helpers automatically sets up a transformation on your collections using Meteor's Mongo.Collection `transform` option, allowing for simple models, with an interface similar to template helpers.
+Collection helpers automatically sets up a transformation on your collections using Meteor's Mongo.Collection `transform` option, allowing for simple models with an interface that's similar to template helpers.

 ## Installation